amirhajibabaei/AutoForce/examples/LAMMPS/README.md

 mpirun -np 20 python -m theforce.cl.lmp -i in.lammps
 ```
 This time all 20 CPUs are used for LAMMPS+AutoForce
-since no on-the-fly training is performed.
+since no on-the-fly training with VASP is performed.
-This is also possible by setting `calculator = None`
+This is also possible just by setting `calculator = None`
+in `ARGS`.